kjinghong74/UFOs/README.md

 ## **Summary**
-- One drawback of this webpage is the article and the table has the fixed data, which can't not be updated with the newest findings
+- One drawback of this webpage is the article and the table has fixed data, which can't not be updated with the newest findings
 - Two recommendations for further develpment.
-(1) The script can be designed to scrape the most recent news or article about UFO so that user can see the update of new articles when they visit the webpage later.
-(2) UFO data can be imported using API call, so that new findings can be added into the datatable.
+(1) The script can be designed to scrape the most recent news or article about UFO so that user can see the update of new articles when they visit the webpage next time.
+(2) UFO data can be imported using API call, so that new data can be added into the datatable.
+These changes will make this webpage updatable.